criszap/Car-Rental-Fleet/README.md

 ## Car Rental Fleet

-### Basic program to help car rental companies manage their rental fleet.
+### Basic program to help manage a car rental fleet.

 * **Car** class consists of:
   *  Default and Paramaterized Constructors.